A beacon of hope in volatility, Blue Chip company stocks can fortify our portfolios

 But stress in a market often means volatility, feeding an ‘anything-can-happen’ vibe, where it becomes difficult to ascertain if we will lose or gain.

-Blue Chips companies have diversified operations which mitigate risks in a sector, helping investors add to their wealth from their equity shares.
+Blue Chips companies have diversified operations that mitigate risks in a sector, helping investors add to their wealth from their equity shares.

 But not without risks